DoD and VA Appeals

 The United States Army Physical Disability Agency (USAPDA) reviews every IPEB or FPEB case in which the soldier disagrees with the decision and waives a formal hearing.
 If the USAPDA decides that the PEB misjudged the case, it sends it back to the PEB for reconsideration.
 The PEB and USAPDA then go back and forth until the USAPDA approves of the PEB’s decision.

-If the soldier does not agree with the APDAB’s decision, he can then appeal to Level 2.
+If the soldier does not agree with the APDAB’s decision, they can then appeal to Level 2.

 Note: If you qualify to have your case reviewed by the Physical Disability Board of Review (PDBR), you may not need to appeal to any other Board.
 If you do not qualify, or if you do not agree with the PDBR’s decision, you can move on to Level 2.